-This article is the second in a five-part series discussing the restitution, repatriation, and return of cultural objects.
+This article is the third in a five-part series discussing the restitution, repatriation, and return of cultural objects.
 Each part addresses a different category of return.
-The first article in the series available here, addressed the restitution of stolen cultural objects.
-This article is the continuation of Part 1 and discusses developments in the restitution of cultural objects taken during World War II.
-The remaining articles address: (1) the restitution of illicitly excavated and/or illicitly exported cultural objects, (2) repatriation of tribal and indigenous cultural objects, and (3) the return of cultural objects removed during colonial occupation.
+The first article in the series (available here) addressed the restitution of stolen cultural objects.
+The second article (available here, here, and here) discussed developments in the restitution of cultural objects taken during World War II.
+This article discusses the restitution of illicitly excavated and/or illicitly exported cultural objects, which is the subject of the Protect and Preserve International Cultural Property Act, which is discussed in this article.
+The remaining articles, which will appear in coming weeks discuss (1) the repatriation of tribal and indigenous cultural objects, and (2) the return of cultural objects removed during colonial occupation.